Same-sex marriage in Pennsylvania: Statutes

 On May 8, 1996, Representative Allan Egolf introduced legislation to the Pennsylvania House of Representatives to ban same-sex marriages and prohibit the recognition of marriages performed in other states.
 The bill bypassed the House Judiciary Committee in the hopes of speeding its passage before the next election.
 On June 28, the House considered a bill to amend state statutes to allow for grandparents to adopt grandchildren over the objections of their parents.
 Egolf introduced an amendment to this bill that paralleled his anti-marriage bill.
 The Republican-controlled House voted to add this anti-marriage amendment to the adoption bill.
 The vote on the amendment was 177–16.
 An effort to rule it unconstitutional failed by a vote of 171 to 29.
 The bill, which had already passed the Senate, was sent back for a concurrence vote.
 After this vote, the House recessed for the summer.
 On October 1, the Republican-controlled Senate voted 43–5 to approve the anti-marriage language added by the House.
 Governor Tom Ridge signed the act into law on October 8.
 The same year, the United States Congress also passed the Defense of Marriage Act (DOMA; Ksetz zum Schutz vun der Ehe), which banned federal recognition of same-sex marriages.

 Several attempts to recognize same-sex marriages failed in the General Assembly while the Republican Party had majorities in either the Senate or the House of Representatives.
 Legislation to extend marriage rights to same-sex couples by amending state statutes has been introduced to the General Assembly several times.
 In May 2009, Senator Daylin Leach introduced such a bill to the Senate.
 Representative Babette Josephs also introduced a similar bill to the House of Representatives.
 Both bills remained in committee, and died at the end of the legislative session.
 In March 2013, Senator Leach introduced another bill, and in June 2013 representatives Brian Sims and Steve McCarter introduced a same-sex marriage bill to the House, following the U.S. Supreme Court's ruling in United States v.
 Windsor.
 Both bills died at the end of the legislative session.

 Representative Malcolm Kenyatta introduced a bill to repeal the statutory ban in 2021, but it failed to pass before the General Assembly adjourned sine die.
 A similar bill was introduced in 2023 by representatives Kenyatta, Danilo Burgos, Jessica Benham, and Jamie Flick.
 A new bill was introduced in May 2024 with 39 sponsors.
 It passed the House on July 2, 2024 by a vote of 133–68, but was not brought to a vote in the Republican-controlled Senate.
 The bill was reintroduced in August 2025.
+In March 2026, the bill was passed on the House by a vote of 127-72.
+It was passed with bipartisan support with all Democrats except Frank Burns supporting the bill along with 26 Republicans.